PeterShinners/comp/design/failure.md

     see = "More details in :pool"}
 ```

+## Runtime Failures

+While evaluating statements and pipelines, the langauge will generate failures
+for the following operations.

+* Undefined field
+* Undefined index
+* Undefined local temporary
+* Cannot morph structure
+* No matching implementation found
+* Invalid math operator
+* Invalid operator type
+* Permission denied

+These are different than compile errors which are only generated when importing
+modules.

+These are also different than resource or system errors, which only
+come from functions or operators for managing these *handle* data types

 ## Future Implementation

 * The language should keep the chain of failures that were active when